nathan-alden-sr/stardew-valley/min-max/1.5/year-1-summer-11.md

 ## Advice and warnings

 - As you craft Kegs, place them in the Farmhouse.
-Later, purchase [Big Sheds](https://stardewvalleywiki.com/Shed) from Robin and place them there.
+Later, purchase [Big Sheds](https://stardewvalleywiki.com/Shed) from the Carpenter's Shop and place them there.
 Once you unlock the [Quarry](https://stardewvalleywiki.com/Quarry), you may also place them there; however, you will need to place flooring first.

 ## Instructions